zuozc/ci.docker.dsm-enterprise/Cloud/Kubernetes/Helm/README.md

 This directory contains files to create a Helm chart for DSM.

-1. Package files to chart:
+1. Package files to chart then a tgz file dsm-0.1.0.tgz created in current directory:
 ```Bash
 Helm package dsm
 ```